Maiori, The Largest Beach on the Coast

 Maiori is home to another, smaller sandy beach located in Erchie that stretches about 200 meters and has both public free areas and beach clubs.
 There are two Norman towers overlooking the coastline that make the Erchie beach uniquely picturesque and popular among locals and visitors.
 Other nearby beaches that we recommend you visit include the Spiaggia di Glauco, Capo d’Orso, and the wild Cala Bellavaia, known locally as the Spiaggia del Cavallo Morto.

-Looming over Maiori's main beach, the Norman Tower is the symbol of this small town and can be seen both from the sea and from the coastal road, announcing to visitors that they have arrived.
+Looming over the main Maiori beach, the Norman Tower is the symbol of this small town and can be seen both from the sea and from the coastal road, announcing to visitors that they have arrived.
 Once known as the Torre dell'Angolo, this watchtower was built in 1563 to protect the coastline of Maiori from pirate and enemy attacks by sea.
 Still today, with its impressive bastions that seem to blend into the rocks of the coast below, this tower remains one of the most striking of the many watchtowers that line the Amalfi Coast.
 The "Torre Normanna" in Maiori is now home to an elegant restaurant that is very popular in the summer, so be sure to book in advance.
 We suggest visiting the tower at sunset or in the evening when it is romantically lit.
 For spectacular photos, try to visit the tower when the sea is stormy and the waves crash against its base.

 From Maiori, book a boat tour to visit the Grotta di Pandora, located just a few minutes away along the coastline.
 This grotto can only be visited by sea either with an organized boat tour or with a private boat rental.
 The Grotta di Pandora is a popular diving site, and boasts striking emerald waters and dramatic rock formations beneath the waves.
 You can enter the grotto on board a boat (with the engine off).
 Another coastal highlight is the Grotta Sulfurea, called by some in Maiori the Grotta Suffregna, which can also be entered on board small rowboats.
 This grotto gets its name from the sulfuric waters that spring directly into the grotto, which can be seen with the naked eye from above.
 Be sure to stop for a swim in these curative waters that are a mix of sulfuric and marine.